Spacetime dynamics of spinning particles - exact electromagnetic analogies: Manifestations of the time projections of the tidal tensors --- the work done on the test particle

-In order to see that, consider the apparatus in Fig. \ref{fig:Hawking}: two Kerr black holes with spins aligned, a large one (mass $M$, spin $J=aM$) which is our source, and small one (4-velocity $U^{\alpha}$, spin $S\equiv\sqrt{S^{\alpha}S_{\alpha}}$) which we take to be the test particle, falling into the former along the symmetry axis (How this is setup with Mathisson-Pirani condition is discussed in Appendix \ref{sub:Comparison-of-the-SSC-aplications}).
-For axial fall, and given that $\vec{S}$ is also along the axis, $P_{{\rm hid}}^{\alpha}=P_{{\rm hidI}}^{\alpha}=0$.
-(Consider again the frame of the static observers $\mathcal{O}(u)$, $u^{\alpha}=\xi^{\alpha}/\xi$, i.e. the observers with zero 3-velocity in Boyer-Lindquist coordinates).
-For this configuration, $V$ is a pure spin-spin potential energy (that one might also conclude from Sec.~\ref{sub:Radial-Schwa}, where we have seen that for $J=0$, $F_{G}^{\alpha}=0$); it reads: the $+/-$ sign applying to the case that $\vec{S}$ and $\vec{J}$ are parallel/antiparallel.
-The second equality follows directly from Eq.~(\ref{eq:dV/dt}), and can also be easily checked noting that, in Boyer-Lindquist coordinates, $\xi F_{G}^{\alpha}u_{\alpha}=(F_{G})_{0}$, and computing explicitly the time component $(F_{G})_{0}$ for axial fall, Eq.~(37) of \cite{Wald}.
-Thus we see that $V(r)$ is \emph{minus} the work done by $F_{G}^{\alpha}$ as the particle goes from infinity to $r$.
-Let us comment on the presence of the lapse factor $\xi$ in the integral above.
-Computing the work of $F_{G}^{\alpha}$ does not amount to integrate the power measured by the local static observers, Eq.~(\ref{eq:WorkForce}): $-F_{G}^{\alpha}u_{\alpha}=F_{G}^{\alpha}v_{\alpha}$ (i.e., to sum up the work elements $dW\equiv F_{G}^{\alpha}v_{\alpha}d\tau$), as that would mean summing up energies measured by different observers; but to integrate instead the quantity $\xi F_{G}^{\alpha}v_{\alpha}$, which can be thought as summing work elements measured by static the observer \emph{at infinity.} Let us now analyze the problem of the black hole merger.
-The increase of translational kinetic energy of the small black hole during the fall is given by Eq.~(\ref{eq:EnergyBalanceGrav}) above (or by the power Eq.~(\ref{eq:DE/dt}); note in this case that $\theta_{\alpha\beta}=0$, since $\mathcal{O}(u)$ is a rigid congruence).
-The second term of (\ref{eq:EnergyBalanceGrav}) is the gain in kinetic energy due to the {}``Newtonian'' attraction, and exists regardless of $S^{\alpha}$; $V$ by its turn is a spin-spin energy; thus the kinetic energy of the particle (and therefore energy available to be released by gravitational radiation in the black hole merger) depends on $S$.
-Upper bounds for this energy which are, accordingly, spin dependent, were obtained in \cite{Hawking} by a totally independent method.
-From these limits, and for the case of the setup in Fig. \ref{fig:Hawking}, Wald \cite{Wald} obtained an expression (Eq.~(35) therein) for the amount of energy $\Delta E_{s}$ by which the upper bound is increased/reduced when $\vec{S}$ is parallel/antiparallel to $\vec{J}$, comparing with the case $S=0$ (fall along a geodesic).
-This energy is precisely \emph{minus} the value of $V(r)$ at the horizon $r_{+}$: $\Delta E_{s}=-V(r_{+})$; that is, it is \emph{the work done by} $F_{G}^{\alpha}$ on the small black hole as it comes from infinity to the horizon: $\Delta E_{s}=\int_{\infty}^{\tau(r_{+})}(-\xi F_{G}^{\alpha}u_{\alpha})d\tau$.
+Let us now analyze the problem of the black hole merger.
+The increase of translational kinetic energy of the small black hole during the fall is given by Eq.~(\ref{eq:EnergyBalanceGrav}).
+The term $m\gamma^{2}G_{\alpha}v^{\alpha}$ is the gain in kinetic energy due to the ``Newtonian'' attraction, and exists regardless of $S^{\alpha}$; the term involving the spin-spin potential energy $V$, however, will cause the test particle's kinetic energy and, therefore, the energy available to be released by gravitational radiation in the collision, to depend on $S$.
+Upper bounds for this energy, which are, accordingly, spin dependent, were obtained in \cite{Hawking} by a totally independent method.
+From such limits, and for the setup in Fig.~\ref{fig:Hawking}, Wald \cite{Wald} obtained an expression (Eq.~(35) therein) for the amount of energy $\Delta E_{s}$ by which the upper bound is increased/reduced when $\vec{S}$ is parallel/anti-parallel to $\vec{J}$, comparing with the case $S=0$ (fall along a geodesic).
+It turns out that this energy is precisely \emph{minus} the value of $V(r)$ at the horizon $r_{+}$, $\Delta E_{s}=-V(r_{+})$; that is, it is \emph{the work done by} $F_{{\rm G}}^{\alpha}$ on the small black hole as it comes from infinity to the horizon: $\Delta E_{s}=\int_{\infty}^{\tau(r_{+})}(-\xi F_{{\rm G}}^{\alpha}u_{\alpha})d\tau$.